MajidAli2/Java_Web_Scrappper/README.md

 # Java_Web_Scrapepper

-A Java-based web scraper application for extracting and processing source code and data from websites.
+A Java-based web scraper application for extracting and processing source code from websites.

 ## Features
 - Web scraping capabilities